 Course Evaluation window opensat least one week prior to the last day of class

-Results released to departments and facultyafter final grades are submitted
+Results released to departments and facultyafter the majority of final grades are submitted

-Results released to students*at least one week before shopping carts open the following term
+Results released to students*within the week before shopping carts open the following term

 *These course evaluation processes are optional and elected independently by each school.